dgesteves/pmi-fe/README.md

 - Babel as a polyfiller and transpiler
 - CI/CD tools (To be defined)
 - Repository host tool (To be defined)

+## Conclusion:

+In conclusion, among various solution approaches for decomposing the current monolithic Frontend, these two stand out as the most efficient and scalable options.
+Given more time, I could have provided a more comprehensive description and a detailed implementation example for this solution.
+However, with only half a day, I've highlighted the key aspects.